City-of-Helsinki/helsinki-design-system/packages/core/DEVELOPMENT.md

 ### Setting up local development environment

-1. Build the design tokens.
+1. Build the design tokens in the root folder.

 ```bash
 yarn build:tokens
 ```

 2. Start the development server.
-This starts the storybook development environment.
+This starts the storybook development environment in the root folder.
 You can read about how to write storybook stories [here](https://storybook.js.org/docs/html/get-started/whats-a-story).
 The use of Storybook is recommended for component development.

 ```bash
 yarn start:core